Historic Neighborhood Tour 2019

 October 12 & 13

-This tour includes homes in the Bemis Park Landmark Heritage District.
-It wends through this historic Omaha neighborhood, where ten beautiful homes await your visit and welcome you inside.
-Come rain or shine!
-The tour is walk-able and bike-able and a shuttle also circles the route and stops at several places.
-The walk is mildly hilly and the homes are not handicap accessible.
+This tour included homes in the Bemis Park Landmark Heritage District.
+It circled through this historic Omaha neighborhood, where ten beautiful homes awaited visitors and welcomed them inside.
+The tour was walk-able and bike-able and a shuttle also traveled the route and stoped at several places.
+The walk was mildly hilly and the homes were not handicap accessible.

-The tour starts at Augustana Lutheran Church, 3647 Lafayette Avenue.
-Pick up reserved tickets or purchase tickets at this location.
-Free parking lots to the north and east.
-Bike Valet provided courtesy of Mode Shift Omaha
+The tour started at Augustana Lutheran Church, 3647 Lafayette Avenue.
+You could pick up reserved tickets or purchase tickets at this location.
+Free parking lots were located to the north and east.
+Bike Valet was provided courtesy of Mode Shift Omaha

 History of Bemis Park Landmark Heritage District